ADHD Affects Adults, Too

 Careers for Adults with ADHD

 There's not much research yet into the careers where people with ADHD are likely to thrive.
-But ADHD expert Russell A. Barkely, MD, reports that his patients have excelled in sales, acting, the military, photography, athletic coaching, and many trade professions.
-Having ADHD does not prevent you from pursuing any career that interests you.
+But ADHD expert Russell A. Barkely, MD, says his patients have excelled in sales, acting, the military, photography, athletic coaching, and many trade professions.
+A person with ADHD can pursue almost any career that interests them.

 Job Coaching for ADHD